Article

 1/15/2021

 Digitalization has accelerated during the pandemic.
 Society and the work environment are adapting to the trends in these unprecedented times.
 Realizing the consequences on the individual level is inevitable.
-Firmly taking the driving seat, rather than being driven to an uncertain destination, requires openness and willingness for changes.
+Firmly taking the driving seat, rather than being driven to an uncertain destination, requires openness and willingness for change.

 I am an advocate of lifelong learning.
 My motivation is to actively shape my future within the possibilities offered to me, rather than awaiting decisions being made by others.
-One must forcefully abandon old patterns of thought and complacency to counteract the personal stagnation that might arise from the acquired knowledge and status.
-The latter can be precarious, as blind spots tend to develop, and self-perception about the worth in the job market can be overestimated.

 Overcoming obstacles and observing the progress will ultimately lead to satisfaction.
 Moreover, it is possible to find beauty in otherwise dull technology, and passion starts to develop.
 Well-written and fully understood programming code can indeed be a piece of art, in a way.